-- You must be on the electoral register to vote in any election
+You must be on the register to be able to vote at an election.

 - How the council works